-Voters in the Palos Fire Protection District narrowly passed a referendum Tuesday night that will increase the district's taxing rate and bring in additional revenue for the financially struggling department.
+Voters in the narrowly passed a referendum Tuesday night that will increase the district's taxing rate and bring in additional revenue for the financially struggling department.

-In a nail biter, unofficial results put the count at 1,886 yes votes, and 1,814 no, according to the Cook County Clerk's Office.
+In a nail biter, 1,886 yes votes, and 1,814 no, according to the Cook County Clerk's Office.
 That is a difference of less than 2 percent

 The district has been operating with a budget deficit of about $350,000 and operates from one of its two stations on most days.
 Cuts in staffing, aging equipment and a lack of any reserve funds were all offered as reasons why a tax increase was necessary.